Aperel

-Aperel (sometimes written as Aperia) was a vizier of ancient Egypt, who served during the reigns of the 18th-dynasty kings Amenhotep III and Akhenaten.Besides being vizier, Aperel was also a commander of chariots.
+Aperel (sometimes written as Aperia) was a vizier of ancient Egypt, who served during the reigns of the 18th-dynasty kings Amenhotep III and Akhenaten.
+Besides being vizier, Aperel was also a commander of chariots.

 Pronunciation and etymology

 Aperel was pronounced "something like 'Abdiel ('Abdi-El) meaning "the servant of the god El" according to Alain Zivie.

 Family

 During the reign of Amenhotep III, Aperel married his wife Taweret.
-They had at least three sons: Seny, Hatiay and Huy.
+They had at least three sons: Seny, Hatiay, and Huy.
 Seny was a steward and Hatiay was a priest of Nefertem.

-Huy, was apparently the oldest son and heir of Aperel.
+Huy was apparently the oldest son and heir of Aperel.
 He holds most of the titles compared with his brothers, and also that of Commander of Chariots also held by his father.
-He was a commander of horse, commander of chariots and scribe of recruits of the Lord of the Two Lands, was also buried in the tomb of his parents.
+He was a commander of horses, commander of chariots, and scribe of recruits of the Lord of the Two Lands; he was also buried in the tomb of his parents.